nixphp/framework/README.md

 NixPHP's autowiring follows these simple rules:

-1. **Interfaces must be registered** - tell the container which implementation to use
+1. **Interfaces must be registered**: tell the container which implementation to use
-2. **Concrete classes are auto-built** - no registration needed
+2. **Concrete classes are auto-built**: no registration needed
-3. **Dependencies are resolved recursively** - the entire dependency tree is handled
+3. **Dependencies are resolved recursively*: the entire dependency tree is handled

 ### Building Instances Manually